 Iterate faster – experiments!

-Short sprints allows users to try the product early and often, and feed back.
+Short sprints allows users to try the product early and often and feed back.
 This prevents the deliverables from departing from market need and encourages a mind-set of continuous experiments – it’s OK for an experiment to fail if it only took the team a week to try it.
-So this then allows a process of “co-creation” – jointly developing a product with the help of its users.
+This then allows a process of “co-creation” – jointly developing a product with the help of its users.

 We’ve seen that the challenge is basically to move faster.
 A great way to achieve that is to build as much as possible from off-the-shelf parts which are themselves moving faster – but that does necessitate coping with some flux.